kinners00/yum/README.md

 ```
 ### Running a plan

 I've included a sample plan to demonstrate how you can chain together tasks to achieve an overall workflow.
 In this plan we are running the cache task followed by the security task.
-These can include tasks from other modules.
+Tasks within plans can include tasks from other modules.

 ``` puppet
 plan yum::security_cache(